astralfrontier/chaosfrontier-org-wiki/games/sycamour-division.md

 * [Session 29](sycamour-division/session-29) - Team vs. Prison.
 Breaking Marlone out, breaking two villains down.
   * [Session 24a](sycamour-division/session-24a) - Melody and Nick vs. Telepathy.
 Night-time conversations.
 * [Session 30](sycamour-division/session-30) - Team vs. Master of Puppets.
 Torchbearer and an angry city.
+# Season 3
+* [Session 31](sycamour-division/session-31) - Team vs. Philosophy.
+What is truth?
+What is reality?
+What is the assignment again?
 # Characters
 * [Red Vox](sycamour-division/red-vox)
 * [Sycamour](sycamour-division/sycamour)